-More than 40% of child road fatalities are car occupants, 30% are pedestrians and approximately 15% are cyclists.
-The range of modes varies with age and gender presumably reflecting the travel choices of boys and girls as they grow older (European Commission, CARE database).
+In 2015, in the EU about 48% of child road fatalities were car occupants, 30% were pedestrians and approximately 13% were cyclists.
+The range of modes varies with age and gender presumably reflecting the travel choices of boys and girls as they grow older (ERSO Traffic Safety Basic Fact on Children, 2017).

 Statistical data in the Netherlands indicate that child cyclists in the 12 to 14 age groups have the highest mortality rate followed by the 10 to 11 age groups.
-Even though the mortality rate in general increases with age it does not do so as rapidly as for children as pedestrians and as car passengers.
+Even though the mortality rate in general increases with age it does not do so as rapidly as for children as pedestrians and as car passengers (SWOV, 2009).
+Data from Vienna illustrate that children up to the age of 9 are at high risk as pedestrians.
+In 2013 48% of all children between 0-9, killed in a traffic crash, were pedestrians.
+This figure declined by 16% in the age group 10-19 to 32% (Ausserer et al. 2014).
 All fatal crashes involving children as active road users are collisions with a motor vehicle.
-Collisions with obstacles occur only in fatal car crashes (SWOV, 2009, Fs Road Safety of children in the Netherlands).
+Collisions with obstacles occur only in fatal car crashes.

-Road fatalities among older children and teenagers (aged between 10 and 17 years) in the Netherlands, during the period 1999 to 2008) show that 26% died as car passengers, 27% as moped riders and 35% as cyclists (SWOV, 2012, Fs Risky traffic behaviour among young adolescents).
+Road fatalities among older children and teenagers (aged between 10 and 17 years) in the Netherlands, during the period 1999 to 2008) show that 26% died as car passengers, 27% as moped riders and 35% as cyclists (SWOV, 2012).
 When analysing European accident figures there are significant differences between countries.
-In Austria and Portugal, for instance, about 60% of injured children under the age of 15 years were hurt in cars while in all other European countries the percentage is much lower (43%).
-In the Netherlands the number of injured children as cyclists is four times higher than that of pedestrians while the pattern in Romania, Ireland or UK is the opposite.
+In 2010 in Greece more than 70% and in the Czech Republic about 60% of all injured children under the age of 15 years were hurt in cars while in other European countries the percentage is much lower (e.g. Netherlands 4%, Belgium 22%, European Average 46%).
+In the Netherlands the number of injured children as cyclists is more than two times higher than that of pedestrians while the pattern for instance in Romania, Ireland or UK is the opposite (Broughton et al. 2012).

 The number and structure of crashes in the EU countries differs considerably due to variations in use of transport modes, travel behaviour and traffic density.

 The use of European and national level crash figures alone are not sufficient to fully assess problems and recommend countermeasures.
 A survey by the German Automobile Club (ADAC) showed that there are also significant differences in the nature of accidents at the local level.
-Accident statistics in towns with more than 20.000 inhabitants, in one German Land, show that worst performing towns are 10 times riskier for children compared with the best performing ones (ADAC, 2012).
+Accident statistics in towns with more than 20.000 inhabitants, in one German federal state, show that worst performing towns are 10 times riskier for children compared with the best performing ones (ADAC, 2012).